gettoarun/generator-mule/README.md

 * Gitlab    - A generator that wraps gitlab integration Will support create and mr as two actions
 * Dockerize - A generator that will embed a spotify/docker-maven-plugin integration
+* Document plugin - Especially the Maven YML settings file and customizations